fnproject/fn/docs/function-file.md

 # Function files

-Functions files are used to assist fnctl to help you when creating functions.
+Functions files are used to assist fn to help you when creating functions.

 The files can be named as: